 Westlake (E), Whitley (E), Wolf (E), Yale (A), Zedel (B), Zenith (E), Zenette (E).
 Whoever advised her, Miss Low’s list is very far indeed from perfect. anderer, for example, was listed as Russian rather than German (perhaps she wrote ‘Prussian’ and a geographically challenged Yankee copy editor became confused).
 Then there was ‘Pugh (RU)’ which, allowing for a typo in the name, translates as Puch (G).
 The fine German marque NSU was described as Belgian.
 Among marques simply omitted, some of them high profile, were Regal (E), OK Supreme (E), Oreol (F) whose main factory rider Cissac set oodles of records, Orion (Czech), Olympic (E), OEC (E), Opel (G), Austral (F), Victoria (Scotland), Victoria (G), Vibratelle (F), Vulcan (Czech), Walter (Czech) and Rene-Gillet (F).
 Rambler, classified (U) was American, so that Yankee copy editor was having a bad day, and AJS (E) which had only just been launched so let’s make allowances.
 On the other hand, Ormonde (F) was listed three years after its demise.

-OK that sums up motor cycling in 1909; we’ll conclude with some cool ads and some Christmas ephemera and Christmas greetings from the Green ‘Un.
+OK that sums up motor cycling in 1909; we’ll conclude with some cool ads, some Christmas ephemera and Christmas greetings from the Green ‘Un.